ahmedhasandrlnd/right_glass_frame_for_you/README.md

 <a id='works'></a>
 ## How AI works here
-All the input imgages of this webapp are taken from https://thispersondoesnotexist.com/, but it will work with any passport sized photograph.
+All the input images of this webapp are taken from https://thispersondoesnotexist.com/, but it will work with any passport sized photograph.
 In the first step, 35 facial landmarks are estimated from the face of the image.
-Then a trasperant glass frame is superimposed on the face using the guide of these facial landmarks.  <br/>
+Then a transperant background glass frame is superimposed on the face using the guide of these facial landmarks.  <br/>
 ![Steps](images/steps.JPG)
 <hr/>